qctrl/open-controls/.github/README.md

 - [isort](https://github.com/timothycrosley/isort)
 - [mypy](http://mypy-lang.org/)

-These checks are run on all code merged to master, and may also be run locally from the python-open-controls
+These checks are run on all code merged to master, and may also be run locally from the open-controls
 directory:

 ```shell